justnat3/the-vault/README.md

 called "the_vault".
 This is compatible with all editors, and I am starting to implement more features.
 Like creating links to projects READMEs and other forms of documentation.

+#### please note that there will be name change coming "notebones" will be the new name of this project soon.
+I feel that vault is a very forget-able name. also "linking" can be called "ligaments" and that is just _so cool_.
+Cheers-

 #### Feedback Wanted.
 If this is something you are interested in or if this is something you have used & have feedback.
 Please shoot me a message either by email nreed@linux.com or you can create a issue that will be marked feedback or a respective tag.